How to Stay Safe in Rideshares

 - Don’t be afraid to call for help – if you feel like you’re at risk while using a rideshare, you have the right to call 911.
 Police officers can apprehend a rideshare driver who violates your trust or puts you in harm’s way.

-What to Expect from Popular Ridesharing Services During the Holiday Season
+What to Expect from Popular Ridesharing Services

 It’s also easier for rideshare drivers to navigate busy airport terminals, especially since most airports have established rideshare pick-up spots.
+However, passengers should anticipate higher-than-average rideshare fees and busier local pick-ups during peak travel times.

 Statements from The Schiller Kessler Group